AikoMidori/steam-dark-mode/README.md

     Copy or drag the files in, click replace, restart steam and all done!

 # Linux
-    Open Terminal, copy and paste the folling line:
+    Open Terminal, copy and paste the following line:
     ~/.local/share/Steam/skins/YourSkinName/resource
     Copy or drag the files in, click replace, restart steam and all done!
 ------------------------------------------------------------------------------------------------------------------